NeoTeo/TarStream/README.md

 ## Examples

-To create a tar stream containing a string and output to stdout:
+Create a tar stream containing two files and output it to stdout:

 ```Swift
 /// Set up a read stream and feed it a string as input.